jamieres/mz-data-extract/README.md

 Usage syntaxis is: ./mzde.py [filepath]

 ** Requires:
-First, remember run the following commands:
+-->> First, remember run the following commands:
 # apt-get update
 # apt-get upgrade
 # apt-get install python-pip

-Then just run "requirements.txt" file using pip:
-# pip install -r requirements.txt
+Then just run "requirements.txt" file using the command -->> pip install -r requirements.txt

 But if you prefer to install the packages separately, follow the instructions for each case: